league-dev/crm-systems/README.md

 ## Use Cases

--   Use as a free CRM for your business or your clients
+-   Use as a free CRM for business or clients
--   Build a custom CRM for your business or your clients
+-   Build a custom CRM for business or clients
--   Use as an integrated CRM for your Laravel powered business (Saas, E-commerce, etc)
+-   Use as an integrated CRM for Laravel powered business (Saas, E-commerce, etc)
--   Use as a CRM for your Laravel development business
+-   Use as a CRM for Laravel development business
 -   Run a multi-tenant CRM Saas business

 ## Features